rfabbri/vpe/README.txt

       the id of the commit of the dependant repos plus the remote and branches being used (ouch).

 # Subtree variant for VPE
-This follows link [5]'s alternative in the response.
+This follows link [5]'s alternative in the response therein.

 ## Adding vxl/vxd to vpe